ptrsym/AssignmentOne/AssignmentOne/ReadMe.md

 implemented master view
 implemented detail view

-while working on the detail view I spent a long time figuring out how to use the ontapgesture method which resulted in using the .firstindex(where:) method to identify the tapped task and the .map method to transform the correct task array and toggle the checkmark. they both seem like useful methods but correctly using the $0 in the arguments took awhile figure out
+while working on the detail view I spent a long time figuring out how to use the ontapgesture method which resulted in using the .firstindex(where:) method to identify the tapped task

 Explored some formatting options for the task list.